 Interventions can be provided at multiple points in the criminal justice process, spanning from pre-charge to post-sentencing.
 Referral-based services by SCV Restorative Justice can be used as a standalone referral in low-risk situations, or for first-time offenders.
 Services are most frequently used in conjunction with other incentives and plans to intervene on risky behavior.

 Restorative Justice provides a neutral space to consider individual experience in a small group setting.
-Our key session shave developed with input form our referral agencies, community partners and long-term volunteers.
+Our key sessions have been developed with input from our referral agencies, community partners and long-term volunteers.
 Sessions are focused and intensive so as to not over-respond to low-risk behaviors, but respectful participation is required.

 Restorative agreements are developed in group dialogue sessions, and each individual writes and verbalizes their commitment to better, safer choices.

 Refer to Restorative Justice

 In legal cases, offenders are given certain obligations by the judge, the court, a social worker or probation agent.
 Referrals to SCV Restorative Justice come from these sources and other partner agencies within St. Croix and Pierce Counties.
 Victims, parents of juveniles and community stakeholders are encouraged to contact the Restorative Justice Center directly for more information.

 As a community-based agency, SCV Restorative Justice strives to deliver services which are respectful of the needs of victims, aiming to guide and redirect youth and adult offenders in conflict with the law.
 Intervention services are community-based alternatives or supplements to the formal court process.
 Restorative Justice is a confidential and voluntary program which gives offenders a chance to make amends to those who have been impacted by crime and conflict.